 - Mother Nature’s Fury – Natural disasters like hurricanes, earthquakes, or wildfires can disrupt your event and put attendees at risk.

-- Tech Troubles – Technical failures like power outages or equipment malfunctions can be frustrating for attendees and impact the overall experience.
+- Tech Troubles – Technical failures like power outages or equipment malfunctions can frustrate attendees and impact the overall experience.

 - Sickening Scenarios – Health pandemics like COVID-19 or other flu can threaten attendees’ health and safety.

-- Security Glitches – Security breaches like theft, vandalism, or acts of terrorism can put everyone in danger.
+- Security Glitches – Security breaches like theft, vandalism, or acts of terrorism can endanger everyone.

 - Reputation Risks – Negative publicity or social media backlash can tarnish the image of your event.